How to Get More Google Reviews as a Dentist (2026)

 Table of contents

-The practices that increase google reviews dental practice owners envy aren't running complicated marketing campaigns.
-They have a simple system: every patient gets asked at the right moment, through the right channel, with a message that takes 10 seconds to act on.
-That system produces 20-30 new reviews per month.
-Without it, most practices collect 1-3 reviews from patients who happen to leave feedback on their own.
+The practices winning local search aren't running complicated marketing campaigns.
+They've built one simple system: every satisfied patient gets asked at the right moment, through the right channel, with a message that takes 10 seconds to act on.
+That system reliably produces 20 to 30 new reviews per month.
+Without it, most practices collect 1 to 3 reviews from patients who happen to leave feedback on their own.

-According to BrightLocal's 2024 Consumer Review Survey, 70% of consumers leave a review when asked directly and 98% read online reviews before choosing a local business.
-The gap between your satisfied patients and your published reviews is a systems problem, not a patient satisfaction problem.
-The solution is building the right infrastructure.
-This guide covers every component of the system: why reviews drive revenue, when and how to ask, automation that maintains consistency, compliance boundaries you can't cross, and the measurement framework that keeps everything improving.
+According to BrightLocal's 2024 Local Consumer Review Survey, 98 percent of consumers read online reviews before choosing a local business, and 70 percent will leave a review when asked directly.
+The gap between your satisfied patients and your published reviews is a systems problem, not a satisfaction problem.
+With average patient lifetime value of 12,000 to 15,000 dollars per Dental Economics, every uncaptured review represents thousands in unrealized growth.
+This guide walks through the full system: why reviews drive revenue, when and how to ask, automation that maintains consistency, compliance boundaries you can't cross, and the measurement loop that keeps it improving.

 How Do Google Reviews Directly Affect Dental Practice Revenue?